 Assessment Plan Guidelines

-Units develop and implement assessment plans best suited to the requirements of the discipline and/or accrediting agency and the expectations of the faculty and students.
-They then summarize this information via three documents:
+Academic programs and other units develop and implement assessment plans best suited to the requirements of the discipline and/or accrediting agency and the expectations of the faculty and students.
+They then summarize this information via four documents:

 The outcomes library, which identifies all of the student learning outcomes the program assesses and connects them to undergraduate or graduate learning goals;

-The curriculum map, which identifies the courses and experiences that address each of the outcomes; and the
+The curriculum map, which identifies the courses and experiences that address each of the outcomes (not required for co-curricular units); the

 If you have questions, please contact Kelley Woods-Johnson, Assessment & Accreditation Coordinator, at Kelley.Woods-Johnson@indstate.edu or 812-237-7975.